Lean

 Total Productive Maintenance 141

-TPM combines aspects from lean manufacturing and quality initiatives to create a blended maintenance approach for both production and administrative areas.
 Improved safety, longer machine life, and increased employee involvement are just a few benefits of a well-executed TPM strategy.
-After taking this course, users will be able to describe the key components of total productive maintenance and their role in continuous improvement.
+After taking this course, users will be able to describe the key components of total productive maintenance and its role in continuous improvement.

 • Difficulty Beginner